 When you get good at weaving the threads of your life into wholeness; you notice things like this: they’re guidance.

 The sunburn made me wake up and notice (painfully) that I’d slipped out of alignment into old patterns – I’d abandoned the center of myself and gotten into someone else’s business.

-- Trying to make it okay that my father is living alone in a nursing home; and no one visits him but me.
+- Trying to make it okay that my father was living alone in a nursing home; and no one visits him but me.

-- Trying to make it okay that my mother is having shouting matches with her aide – and has suddenly developed a severe GI problem which no doctor has been able to diagnose.
+- Trying to make it okay that my mother was having shouting matches with her aide – and that she’d suddenly developed a severe GI problem which no doctor was able to diagnose.